stovereadywood/stovereadywood.github.io/falling-pm25.md

 Well if we divide 8,120 tonnes of PM2.5 by 0.55g/hr we get 14.8 billion hours.
 Billion.
 So that's 22 times more than the 657 million hours we currently have indoors.
-In other words, we could increase the number of households with woodstoves from about a million to above 22 million, without any increase in PM2.5 emissions just by people upgrading and replacing with Clearskies 5 woodstoves!
+In other words, we could increase the number of households with indoor heating from firewood from about a million to above 22 million, without any increase in PM2.5 emissions just by people upgrading and replacing with Clearskies 5 woodstoves!

 Now, there's no way we could supply enough British firewood to cover that, and it would involve sucking in imported firewood some of which isn't